oddlyzen/taggregator/README.md

 ## Copyright

-Copyright © 2011 Mark Coates and dtime, inc. (http://dtime.com).
+Copyright © 2011 Mark Coates.
 See LICENSE.txt for further details.